-The context of this paper is organised as follows.
-In section \ref{class}, we provide the background scenario, by introducing the choice of spacetime geometry for the collapsing system as well as the matter source.
-In particular, we consider a flat Friedmann-Lemaitre-Robertson-Walker (FLRW) interior spacetime to be matched to the generalised Vaidya geometry at the boundary of matter.
+The content of this paper is organized as follows.
+In section \ref{class}, we provide the background scenario through the choice of a suitable spacetime geometry for the collapsing system and its matter content.
+In particular, we consider a flat Friedmann-Lemaitre-Robertson-Walker (FLRW) interior spacetime to be matched to a generalised Vaidya geometry at the boundary of matter.
 The matter source is considered to be a homogeneous and massless scalar field.
 In section \ref{LQG-Collapse}, we study the semiclassical scenario for the interior spacetime by employing the holonomy corrections imported from LQC.
-In this section, we investigate how quantum effects influence the evolution of the trapped surfaces as the collapse evolves.
-In section \ref{Collapse-outcome}, by employing the matching conditions at the boundary of the collapsing cloud, we study the exterior geometry for the semiclassical interior collapse; depending on the initial conditions of the collapse, we have scenarios where the final bounce is visible to a distant observer or is covered by a non-singular black hole horizon.
+In this section, we also investigate how quantum effects influence the evolution of trapped surfaces as the collapse evolves.
+In section \ref{Collapse-outcome}, by employing the matching conditions at the boundary of collapsing cloud, we study the exterior geometry; depending on the initial conditions of the collapse, we have scenarios where the final bounce is visible to a distant observer or is covered by a nonsingular black hole horizon.
 Finally, we present the conclusion of our results in section \ref{discussion}.